Delta-student-105/delta-demo/README.md

 # delta-demo
-This is just a demo file of github
+This is just a demo file of github.